Barry Marder: Ed Broth

+Under the pseudonym "Ed Broth" (at one time thought by some to be a real prank author who submits joke letters to organizations and then publishes their responses), Marder wrote Stories From A Moron: Real Stories Rejected by Real Magazines, published in January 2005 by St. Martin's Press.
+The covers of the Ed Broth books show the title and author's name written childishly.
+The book comprises numerous prank letters the Ed Broth persona mailed to magazines along with their responses.
+One example is his essay entitled "I Love Dogs", that was sent to the publishers of I Love Cats magazine.
+The book's dust jacket description of Ed Broth states that "…[Broth] is a writer living in Toluca Lake, California.
+He likes pimentos in his potato salad".
+Jerry Seinfeld hosted a toast in his honor, although Ed Broth was not in attendance.
+Ed Broth's most recent literary project is a book of cartoons called "The Oddvious".
+Many believe the illustrator of "The Oddvious" is Alan Marder, who also illustrated "Stories From A Moron: Real Stories Rejected by Real Magazines"; "Letters From a Nut"; and "Hello Junk Mail!" by Ted L. Nancy.

+Other projects

 "Letters From A Nut: The Play"

 In June 2017 the "Letters From A Nut" Play was presented at the Geffen Playhouse in Los Angeles for a five-week run.
 Ted L. Nancy read his letters and Beth Kennedy read the replies bringing the books to life.
 Video and artwork by Alan Marder accompanied the presentation.

 In 2019, Patrick Warburton toured the country with a different version of the Letters From A Nut Play.
-Warburton read the letters as Ted L. Nancy with rotating actors in the Service Rep role.
+Warburton read the letters as the Ted L. Nancy character with rotating actors in the Service Rep role.

 Unfrosted

-In June 2021, Netflix won a bidding war for the film, Unfrosted.
-It stars and is directed by Jerry Seinfeld.
-It is written by Seinfeld, Spike Feresten, and Barry Marder.
-Production is underway now.
+Netflix won a bidding war for the film, Unfrosted, in June 2021.
+It stars, and is directed by, Jerry Seinfeld.
+It is written by Seinfeld, Feresten, and Marder.
+The film premiered at Grauman's Egyptian Theater in Hollywood on April 30, 2024.
+The film was released on Netflix on May 3, 2024.